Image of dogs at play

 Meet the Dogs!

-• A great boy with a love of people…just not dogs!
+• A great boy who absolutely adores people.
 Active, athletic and fun, Charlie is a great companion who will thrive with adults who can plan solo adventures to fill your days and years to come!

 • A special boy in search of special people.
 Leo has undergone extensive training to put his past in the rear view mirror.
 Thrives in the hands of dog-savvy people who provide structure, physical and mental stimulation, and lots of love.